cuthchow/Linkedin-Scraper/README.md

 # Simple Linkedin Scraper
-Simple Python 3 script for scraping Linkedin users' jobs.
+Simple Python 3 script for scraping the jobs off LinkedIn profiles.

 ## Usage
 - Change the 'username' and 'password' fields in the python script.